reserve-protocol/protocol/docs/collateral.md

 As long as it observes such a price irregularity, the Collateral's `status()` should return `IFFY`.
 It is up to the collateral how long the `IFFY` period lasts before the collateral becomes `DISABLED`, but it is critical that this period is finite and relatively short; this duration should probably be an argument in the plugin's constructor.

-The maximum tolerated de-peg deviation is 30%.
-A collateral MUST NOT be SOUND if the peg is more than 30% below the `targetPerRef()`.

 Lastly, once a collateral becomes `DISABLED`, it must remain `DISABLED`.

 ### price() `{UoA/tok}`